sterwill/lightpanel/README.md

 Adding new animations to the source code is pretty easy if you've ever written code before.

-The program doesn't use the network when it runs.
+Light Panel HD doesn't use the network when it runs.
 All the images are packaged with the application.

 # Requirements